darenliang/dsfs/README.md

 saved and can be recovered in the future by replaying transactions up to a specific date and time.

+Startup times can get long when there is a long transaction history.
+To speed startup times multiple transactions are compacted into one message.
+Transaction order is still preserved and if no more transactions can fit in a messages, the transactions are compacted into the next message and so on.

 ## Areas of improvement

 Renaming folders is horribly inefficient as it involves renaming all children.